JustAGhosT/autopr-engine/docs/development/LINTING_SOLUTION.md

 **The "yeah right" problem is solved! 🎉**

 *Context improved by Giga AI, using the provided code document and edit instructions.*
+*Context improved by Giga AI, using the provided code document and edit instructions.*